Jon-NJ/bookclub-plugin/help/menu_profile.md

 This forwarder is slightly different, it is configured with a single email account.
 In order for it to handle multiple lists and direct messages, the name part of the email address is taken as the list name or it identifies a user in order to send direct messages.

 The forwarder also serves as an anonymizer.
 If you send an email to the forwarder, your name and login ID will be disclosed but your email address will be kept private.
 The login name is unique, so it works as the best identifier.
-It is considered semi-private, only available to people with an account.

 What this means for our bookclub is that for the group with the tag "Group 1" you would send an email to "Group 1 &lt;{{ forwarder }}&gt;".